TuoooLiu666/TuoooLiu666.github.io/_pages/about.md

 Beyond research, I am passionate about translating complex scientific findings into accessible knowledge that informs public health policies and interventions.
 I also create interactive tools and visualizations to help bridge the gap between data science and community health practice.

-In all my work, I am driven by the goal of advancing health equity, improving occupational health, and innovating at the intersection of environmental exposures, data analytics, and public health.
+In all my work, I am driven by the goal of advancing health equity, improving occupational health, and innovating at the intersection of environmental exposures, data science, and public health.